Brewing Kombucha in a Cold Kitchen

 When the temperature drops, it’s not as if your kombucha will go bad.
 It’s the same idea as refrigeration.
 The fermentation just SLOWS as the temperature drifts below 75F.
 It does, however, increase the likelihood of mold growing on the surface, so you’ll just need to be careful about that.
 Curious about mold? we have a post that goes into detail on how to avoid mold in kombucha.

-The fifth is to consider brewing Jun tea over traditional kombucha.
-Jun ferments comfortably at lower temperatures, between 68 and 77F, and maybe a better option if your house maintains those temperatures.
+The fourth is to consider brewing Jun tea over traditional kombucha.
+Jun ferments comfortably at lower temperatures, between 70 and 85F, and maybe a better option if your house maintains those temperatures.
 You can refer to our post on what is jun kombucha to learn more!
 Want to learn how to make jun kombucha tea?

 Don’t let the wintertime stop you from brewing!